IRCSS/3D-Moebius-Transformations-Vertex-shader-in-Unity-3D/README.md

 Open the Sample Scene and press play.
 You can fly around as you do in editor by clicking right click mouse and WSAD, press shift to accelerate.
 You can press T to rotate the hyper Sphere and G to rotate in the other direction.
-This baisicly means with T and G you can increase and decrease the effect strenght.
+This basically means with T and G you can increase and decrease the effect strenght.
 Your control center is in Manager Gameobject and Master script.
-There you can set some balanacing parameters.
+There you can set some balancing parameters.
 The most interesting is probably Camera Centeric.

 Camera Centeric looks like this: